If you think you have invented something in the course of your research...

 - Names of the researcher(s) and department(s)

 - Nature of the research (e.g., machine, process, composition of matter)

 - Description of your concept, including key advantages over existing technology

 - Information on any external grants that funded the work leading to this concept

-If you'd rather not fill out the disclosure form, you can get the ball rolling by simply sending a brief email to the ORS Director (William Sellers, email@example.com).
+If you'd rather not fill out the disclosure form, you can get the ball rolling by simply sending a brief email to the Interim ORS Director (Angie Vaca, firstname.lastname@example.org).